TriKro/rsb-content/part3-generative_market_research/open-ended-survey.md

 #### Preparation
 1. Write Screening Questions:
   * These are typically close-ended questions that help identify if the respondent is in the desired target segment.
 E.g “How old are you?”
-  * Occasionally leading questions can be placed in a survey to identify “professional survey respondents” who will lie in order to be included in a survey or have a chance to participate in a follow up research project for cash.
+  * A few leading questions can be placed in a survey to identify “professional survey respondents” who will lie in order to be included in a survey or have a chance to participate in a follow-up research project for cash.

 2. Write Questions:
   * Questions should be non-leading and non-hypothetical.